Admission Requirements for International Students

 Employment Opportunities Outside of Yale During Enrollment and After Graduation

-International M.Arch. students of the School who hold F-1 visa status may apply for the Optional Practical Training (OPT) program, which provides the opportunity to be employed in the United States after graduation for a period of 12 months plus a 24-month STEM extension, for a total of 36 months, provided such employment begins within 60 days of graduation.
+International M.Arch. students at the School who hold F-1 visa status may apply for the Optional Practical Training (OPT) program, which provides the opportunity to be employed in the United States after graduation for a period of twelve months plus a twenty-four month STEM extension, for a total of thirty-six months, provided such employment begins within sixty days of graduation.

 Office of International Students and Scholars

-OISS programs, like the Community Friends hosting program, daily English conversation groups, U.S. culture workshops and discussions, bus trips, and social events, provide an opportunity to meet members of Yale’s international community and become acquainted with the many resources of Yale University and New Haven.
+OISS programs, like daily English conversation groups, U.S. culture workshops and discussions, bus trips, and social events, provide an opportunity to meet members of Yale’s international community and become acquainted with the many resources of Yale University and New Haven.
 Spouses and partners of Yale students and scholars will want to get involved with the International Spouses and Partners at Yale (ISPY), which organizes a variety of programs.

 The OISS website (http://oiss.yale.edu) provides useful information to students and scholars prior to and upon arrival in New Haven, as well as throughout their stay at Yale.
 International students, scholars, and their families and partners can connect with OISS and the Yale international community virtually through Facebook.